-Future progress in transverse BAO measurements will greatly benefit from the ongoing and upcoming large-scale structure surveys.
-Projects such as DESI~\citep{DESIDR1}, Euclid~\citep{Euclid}, and LSST~\citep{LSST} will provide unprecedented spectroscopic and photometric datasets, enabling precise determinations of $\theta_{\rm BAO}$ over a wide redshift range.
-These new observations will not only refine the current BAO compilation but also allow for more stringent tests of alternative cosmological scenarios, including models with dynamical dark energy.
+Future progress in transverse BAO measurements will greatly benefit from ongoing and upcoming large-scale structure surveys.
+Projects such as DESI~\citep{DESIDR1}, Euclid~\citep{Euclid}, and LSST~\citep{LSST} will provide unprecedented spectroscopic and photometric datasets, enabling precise determinations of the BAO scale over a wide redshift range.
+These new and precise data will not only improve the current available compilation, but also allow for more stringent tests of alternative cosmological scenarios, including dynamical dark energy.